Deohgu/minesweeper/README.md

 # Minesweeper
-A minesweeper game developed using in React.js coupled with Styled Components.
+A minesweeper game developed using React.js coupled with Styled Components.

 ---